Saddff2/k8s-cluster-deployment/README.md

 * Create new user.
 **Manage Jenkins > Users > Create User**

-* Logout from root user and access created one.
+* Logout from root user and access to created one.

 <img src="images/change-account-jenkins.png" width="700">